piotrwawrzyn/bitcoin-watch/README.md

 ![Download project zip](https://user-images.githubusercontent.com/42513971/115114807-71029100-9f91-11eb-8991-8d7b9ff79264.png)

-3. Unzip it in your desired location on your computer (for example on desktop)
+3. Unzip it in your desired location on your computer (for example on the desktop)

 4. Follow [this little tutorial](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/) to install ESP8266 Add-on in Arduino IDE